digitaleMedien/analyseMedia/README.md

 # analyseMedia

-Functions and Tools to query and analyse digital media.
+Functions and tools to query and analyse digital media.